-You probably can’t imagine living near a volcano, that too an active one.
-But there are many people in the world who live in the shadow of the simmering volcanoes which might erupt at any time, or maybe the volcano has been dormant do long that people think it won’t ever erupt.
-There are many dangers of living near volcano, but there has to be some benefits as well.
+Volcanoes are amongst the wonders of nature.
+Adventurers from all around the world trek volcanoes to take their trekking experience to another level.
+However, did you know that there are people too who are live near volcanoes.
+It might be impossible for you to imagine living near a volcano, that too an active one.
+However, there are many people in the world who live in the shadow of the simmering volcanoes.
+These might erupt at any time.
+Furthermore, there are even volcanoes which have been dormant for so long that people think it won’t ever erupt.
+Nevertheless, these too aren’t completely out of danger.
+When you come to think of it, there are many dangers of living near a volcano.
+But strange as it may seem there are some benefits as well.
 Otherwise, why would people continue to live near active volcanoes, putting their lives at risk?

-Living near a volcano means the residents know about the dangers, and probably have even suffered from eruption/s.
-If people live far enough, there may be time for them to get out of the way of swirling rivers of hot lava, and the volcanic ash and smoke etc. First, let’s take a look at the zones near an active volcano:
+While living near a volcano, if you are a resident, it means you know thoroughly about the dangers and about what people have suffered from eruption/s.
+If people live far enough, there may be time for them to get out of the way of swirling rivers of hot lava, and the volcanic ash and smoke etc. However, if they live near too near, then maybe they should think shift to some safer zones as soon as possible.
+Volcanic eruptions might not give them a second chance.
+Therefore, before elaborating upon the dangers of living near volcano, first, let’s take a look at the zones near an active volcano:

 ‘No go’, Extreme risk zone